Assistant Director of Community Outreach

 Being a part of a community both within the Archwood House and the neighborhood are integral parts of Project Affinity.
 In addition to sharing living space and household duties, participants are also expected to eat dinner together Monday-Thursday evenings.
 Because this is a group experience, a weekend and visitation policy is in place.
 Personal televisions are not permitted at the house in order to allow more time for reflection, community building and exploration of urban issues.
 A community television is available for weekly movie nights and a shared computer is available for Internet access.
 Interaction with the larger community is fostered through service, community events, use of public transportation and weekly community meals with guests from the neighborhood, non-profits and BW.

-Due to the immerse nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (June 7-August 6).
+Due to the immerse nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (May 30-July 28).

 Participants are permitted to bring cars to the Archwood House, but use of public transportation is highly encouraged whenever possible because it enables individuals to experience the city in a vastly different way than when traveling by car.
 Participants are required to use public transportation during the week to travel to and from their service sites.
 A monthly bus pass is provided.